Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 and includes any person carrying out the duties of any such office referred to in paragraph (a) or (b) if the office is vacant.

-6. Immediately prior to 1 August 2022, my community organisation provided gambling services under the exemption provided by the Common Gaming Houses (Private Bodies – Exemption) Notification (N 4) (“CGH-EN Exemption”).
+6. Prior to 1 August 2022, my community organisation provided gambling services under the exemption provided by the Common Gaming Houses (Private Bodies – Exemption) Notification (N 4).
 Can my community organisation continue to provide such gambling services without a CGS Licence?

-2. The community organisation submits an application for a CGS Licence on or prior to 31 July 2023
+2. an application for a CGS Licence had been made on or prior to 31 July 2023 and where the licence application is still pending GRA’s assessment.

 7. My community organisation intends to apply for a CGS Licence.
 Are there any other approvals my community organisation must obtain in order to legally allow our members to play a game of chance for a prize on our premises solely for the purpose of social bonding and recreation?

-Apart from a CGS Licence, community organisations must also obtain the following approvals in order to legally allow their members to play a game of chance for a prize on their premises solely for the purpose of social bonding and recreation:
+In addition to a CGS Licence, a community organisation must obtain the following approvals before allowing its members to participate in any game of chance for a prize on its premises solely for the purpose of social bonding and recreation:

 1. Game and Game Rules Approval; and